 Uterine fibroids are abnormal growths in the uterus affecting two out of three women of fertile age and are even more common in African-American women.
 They originate from the middle layer of the uterus and consist of smooth muscle cells and connective tissue.
 A peduncle (stalk) is made of the same smooth muscle cells as fibroid nodes and can vary in diameter from 5 mm to 10 cm.
 As a rule, the diameter of the stalk is not greater than half of the diameter of the fibroid.
 If there is no stalk present, the fibroid is defined as a sessile fibroid.

-Are Symptoms of Pedunculated Leiomyomas Different?
+Are Pedunculated Fibroid Symptoms Different?

 Pedunculated myomas of both submucosal and subserosal locations cause the same symptoms as sessile fibroids in those locations.
 Located outside of the uterus, pedunculated fibroids might result in pressure and pain in the abdomen.
 Submucosal pedunculated tumors might be responsible for heavy prolonged periods and fertility issues.
+A posterior pedunculated fibroid (located on the back of the uterus) can press on nearby nerves, potentially causing lower back pain and leg pain that feels similar to sciatica.
+A pedunculated fundal fibroid (located on the top part of the uterus) can cause a dull, aching pain, menstrual cramps, or a heavy sensation in the uterus due to its size and position.

 Torsion of Pedunculated Fibroids